« Montage of text and images tells powerful story, wins film award | Main | If you could recommend only one book (on graphic design) »

 (1) Communicate — don't decorate.

-(2) Speak with a visual voice.
+(2) Speak with one visual voice.

 (3) Use two typeface families maximum.
 OK, maybe three.